 Give them the final word

-At the end of the interview, ask if you have missed anything or if there is a topic they want to talk about.
+At the end of the interview, ask whether you missed anything or if there is a topic they want to discuss.
 As prepared as you may be, sometimes the best information will be something you hadn’t thought of.

-Following these simple interviewing tips will make sure that you film an informative and professional interview on video every time.
+Following these simple interviewing tips will ensure you film an informative and professional interview every time.

 For any questions about filming interviews with our videographer or if you’d like to shoot your own interviews, please contact me here at Dream Engine.
 I’d love to help.